justin-f-perez/ParallelSort/discussion/untitled.md

-Please turn in your code on ICON along with a document answering the following questions:
+# Discussion

 ## Implementation

+### High Level
 I employ a divide-and-conquer strategy, splitting the sorting problem into independent sub-problems, by:
 * slicing the input into multiple (non-overlapping) chunks
 * spawning worker threads to sort each chunk independently (ensuring no chunk is concurrently accessed by more than one thread at a time)
 * joining the worker threads
 * merging the (locally) sorted chunks via merge-sort

 Spawning threads that do no work *might* fit the assignment requirements by a narrow, literal interpretation- but not in spirit.
 For example, in the case that there is only one chunk to be sorted among a group of three worker threads, only one of them would ever do any work.
 Thus, not only can chunks be sorted in parallel, but for a multi-way merge sort where the number of active threads is fixed, they must be done in parallel.
-Merging can also be performed in parallel if this merge-sort algorithm is applied recursively.
+Merging can also be performed in parallel if this merge-sort algorithm is applied recursively, but I opt not to.

-We can't just recurse until chunk size is 1 byte, though!
-Contrary to popular belief among middle management at retail outlets everywhere, creating more work for your alredy saturated workers does not make them work faster.
+We should first consider the extreme case- we can't just recurse until chunk size is 1 byte!
+Contrary to popular belief among middle management at retail outlets everywhere, creating more work for your already saturated workers does not make them work faster.
 CPU cycles are a finite resource, as is the number of idle cores new threads can take advantage of.
 Every cycle spent instantiating new threads or data structures to represent a chunk sorting task is a cycle that can't be spent on making a comparison.
 Furthermore, these objects have a memory cost that is realized on the JVM heap (risking an OOM crash for large inputs), the stack (risking stack overflow), or non-volatile storage (consuming I/O bandwidth, which is a hardware-based bottleneck on many systems).
 Thus, relative system overhead increases as chunk size decreases- even when the number of threads remains fixed.

 The problem of bottlenecking on non-volatile storage I/O is non-trivial, in part because of how little is known about the target platform/hardware that this program will be evaluated on (but not for a lack of trying, most of my questions along this line didn't get a response.)
 "In the real world" software specifications include target platforms, supported dependency versions, and minimum hardware requirements.
 I don't even know what version of java the program will run against or how much physical memory is available, which also means it's not possible to determine what the default parameters given to the JVM (including max heap size) will be.
 Furthermore, a rotating hard disk, for example, has poor random read/write speed and sequential read/write throughput.
 SSDs fare much better for random access and throughput.
 State of the art NVMe drives are all but guaranteed to not be a bottleneck.